-If you’re like most people, $50,000 is a huge windfall, and so you don’t want to mess up and lose any of it.
+If you’re like most people $50,000 is a huge windfall so you don’t want to mess up and lose any of it.
 In fact, this is something researchers call loss aversion.
-It means we feel the pain of loss much more than we feel the pleasure of gains.
+It means we feel the pain of loss much more than we feel the pleasure of gain.

-The studies on loss aversion are fascinating.
-One of them, from Daniel Kahneman and Amos Tversky, demonstrated how we react through a simple coin toss.
-In an interview, Kahneman said this is the typical response he gets:
+And the studies on loss aversion are fascinating.
+One of them, from Daniel Kahneman and Amos Tversky, demonstrate how we react through a simple coin toss.
+Kahneman said this is the typical response he gets:

 “In my classes, I say: ‘I’m going to toss a coin, and if it’s tails, you lose $10.
 How much would you have to gain on winning in order for this gamble to be acceptable to you?’

 In other words, we like gains, but we hate losses even more.
-And that’s why when you have a lump sum to invest, I like to use this rule of thumb: Invest at 1X to 2X the rate at which you can save money.
-Here, let me show you an example.
+And that’s why when you have a lump sum to invest I like to use this rule of thumb: Invest at 1X to 2X the rate at which you can save money.
+Here, let me show you an example of this.

 Now, $50,000 invested at a rate of $2,000 a month will take 25 months to invest.
-(Yes, over 2 years!)
-Why would you have money sitting on the sidelines, when it’s ready to go out and start working for you?
+Yes, two years.
+Why would you have money just sitting on the sidelines when it’s ready to go out and start working for you?

 For a couple reasons.
 First, to protect you from yourself.
-I’ve seen people invest a lump sum all at once, and then the market crashes and because we hate losses they sell everything and swear that they’ll never invest again.
+I’ve seen people invest a lump sum all at once and then the market crashes and because we hate losses they sell everything and swear they’ll never invest again.

-To me this is unfortunate because investing really is the best way to build wealth, and I think by easing smaller amounts of money into the market over longer periods of time it gives new investors more time to get comfortable with investing.
+To me this is unfortunate because investing really is the best way to build wealth.
+So by easing smaller amounts of money into the market over longer periods of time it gives new investors more time to get comfortable with investing.

 Some months your $2,000 buys more shares, some months less.
 Overall, you buy 535 shares at an average price of $22.43.

 This is what I did when I had a lump sum.
 I had saved up $20,000 for something.
-I think it was when I wanted to buy 5-10 acres of land out in the country.
-I was going to put up a yurt (I picked one out from Pacific Yurts), and then I’d have a weekend getaway, but I ultimately abandoned this idea because I didn’t want more stuff to take care of.
+I think it was when I wanted to buy 5-10 acres of land out in the country and put up a yurt so I’d have a weekend getaway.

-So I had this lump sum, and I typed up a simple plan in a Google Doc to invest $1,000 each month until it was 100% invested.
-Here it is (I knew it’d come in handy some day):
+Anyways, I had this lump sum, and I typed up a simple plan in a Google Doc to invest $1,000 each month until it was 100% invested.
+Here it is (I knew it’d come in handy some day).